sled-rs/sled-rs.github.io/performance.md

 even though it is much faster, but more heavily throttled.

-If you have an intel CPU, you can use the `i7z` command, to see what your cores are currently doing.
-It is available in most linux package managers.
+If you have an Intel CPU, you can use the `i7z` command, to see what your cores are currently doing.
+It is available in most Linux package managers.

 ```
-Cpu speed from cpuinfo 1607.00Mhz
+CPU speed from cpuinfo 1607.00MHz

 True Frequency (without accounting Turbo) 1607 MHz
   CPU Multiplier 16x || Bus clock frequency (BCLK) 100.44 MHz